aiven/devportal/docs/products/redis/howto/connect-python.rst

 Connect with Python
 -------------------

-This example connects to Redis service from Python, making use of the ``redis-py`` library.
+This example connects to Redis™* service from Python, making use of the ``redis-py`` library.

 Variables
 '''''''''